TouchNetix/axutils/README.md

 `axut` queries an aXiom device and reports firmware version information as well as the usage table.

-`axrpt` provides example code to read reports from aXiom in either a polled or interupt driven scheme.
+`axrpt` provides example code to read reports from aXiom in either a polled or interrupt driven scheme.
 A Raspberry Pi is required for this interrupt driven example to function.

 `axfactdata` reads out the aXiom device's factory data.